angel-badillo-hernandez/Virtual-Filesystem/README.md

 ## 5143 Virtual Filesystem - P02
 ### Group Members

 #### [Angel Badillo](https://github.com/It-Is-Legend27)
 #### [Leslie Cook](https://github.com/Leslie-N-Cook)

 ### Overview:
-Create a sqlite database as virtual file system with files, directories, and metadata for each.
+Create a sqlite database that acts as a virtual file system with files, directories, and metadata for each.
 Run linux shell commands within the sqlite database to navigate the virtual file system.

 ### Instructions